QiChen000/Critical-studies/week14.md

-## coding literacy and coding otherwise
+## Coding literacy and Coding otherwise

 #### before doing any text reading: